surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 14.0.0-dev.10 =
+= 14.0.0-b.1 =

 (2022/12/22) Added new options in the General Settings page.
-Added support for additional product attributes and custom fields.
+Added new Document SSO product options, attributes, and custom fields.

 = 13.13.0 =